Core Values and behaviours: (Part 2 is here )

 The basic questions

-· 100 years from now everything has changed, tech, actions, hair cuts, but do you imagine the list would still matter
+· 100 years from now everything has changed, tech, actions, hair cuts, but do you imagine the list would still matter?

 · How important are these values, what would you give up for them If they because of economics put your company at a disadvantage would you still want them to be the companies behaviour and values (think miracle on 34th street here)

-· Your individual success allows you to leave and set up on your own, which of these values would you take with you for your new startup?
+· Your individual success allows you to leave and set up on your own, which of these Values would you take with you for your new startup?

 The importance of these questions is just as core values and behaviours are not vibes they are also not strategies, to be discarded along the way.
 These things are fixed and you start to have the identity of the organisation.

 In follow up article I will offer you some standard values that come up in these exercises and then ways to continue to communicate your values and ensure behaviours match them on an ongoing basis.
-The last thing we want here is a ‘WORN’ document (Written Once, Read Never) Your values and behaviours are not just to put up on the wall, but must actively and openly be part every aspect of your organisation.
+The last thing we want here is a ‘WORN‘ document (Written Once, Read Never) Your Values and Behaviours are not just to put up on the wall, but must actively and openly be part every aspect of your organisation.

-think of this on the 80:20 or iceberg principle, whether its your company, customer, candidate, a member of staff or your values, if you are only displaying 20% and 80% is submerged and unused or unacknowledged you are doing you, your customers, your staff and your organisation a disservice.
+Think of this on the 80:20 or iceberg principle, whether its your company, customer, candidate, a member of staff or your values, if you are only displaying 20% and 80% is submerged and unused or unacknowledged you are performing you, your customers, your staff and your organisation a disservice.
 That quietly hidden 80% needs to be seen for what it does keep the 20% above the water line anchored, balanced focussed, valued and feeling in on things and part of the greater whole.